Tui Na & Moxa For Menopause

-Learn Moxa protocols to aid the prevention of osteoporosis, strengthen Kidney Qi and support the patient’s constitution
+- Moxa protocols to aid the prevention of osteoporosis, strengthen kidney Qi and support the patient’s constitution

-Acquire a powerful protocol for working with the Yin Wei Mai which can enable you to bring the vessel to life in your hands.
-Your patients will benefit from the deeply nourishing and relaxing effects the Yin Wei Mai can provide when deeply engaged
+- A powerful protocol for working with the Yin Wei Mai which can enable you to bring the vessel to life in your hands

-Look at the flexible and creative possibilities for combining our hands, needles and moxa in practice
+- The flexible and creative possibilities for combining hands, needles, and moxa in practice

-Be reminded of the power of therapeutic touch and explore methods for nourishing, cooling, containing and descending Qi using your needles and your hands that will bring greater connection and presence to your work.
+- The power of therapeutic touch and methods for nourishing, cooling, containing and descending Qi using your needles and your hands that will bring greater connection and presence to your work

 Sarah explains her deep interest in working with the flow of the hands using simple Tui Na techniques and needles, using touch as an invaluable form of treatment.
 Discover the importance of targeting the Yin Wei Mai, the vessel of deep nourishment, in treating symptoms that arise during menopause.
 Learn about Sarah’s treatment philosophy and approach to creating a nurturing treatment space for women during this phase of life.

 As practitioners, how can we help women to have a good experience into and through the menopause?
 How can we alleviate the symptoms that can be distressing and depleting during this stage of life without repressing natural processes?
 Sarah delivers a brief overview of the information and guidance that will be provided during this course to answer these questions and many more.